Most Common English Idioms and Phrases for Everyday Life / Top Common English Phrases!

 Slang is a type of local language for young people or those with limited linguistic skills.

-Using American Slang Words & Daily use English Phrases
+Using American Slang Words and daily use English Phrases

 Slang English words are used in American culture by people of all ages.
 Slang is an informal way to talk, which can be extremely confusing for some foreign visitors that come into America especially because it does not follow great strides in spelling nor pronunciation like other languages do.